AEmilioDiStefano/aemiliodistefano.github.io/README.md

 ![host-and-port](images/robot_guts_GIF.gif)
 ### [Robot Build Tutorial](https://github.com/AEmilioDiStefano/ros2_ws_minimal)

 This minimal (headless) version of the **Legion Control Workspace** contains all of the software needed to build and control one or several robots from a remote location.
 While the **Legion Control Workspace** is designed for laptops or control computers, **Legion Control Workspace Minimal** is designed to be cloned onto the robots themselves.
-Included is a comprehensive tutorial complete with visual and written build instructions to turn roughly $120 USD into a simple robot ready for autonomous functions.
+Included is a comprehensive tutorial complete with visual and written build instructions to build ROS2 robots ready for autonomous functions for under $120 USD in materials (each).

 This project’s source code is licensed under the PolyForm Noncommercial License 1.0.0, which allows personal and noncommercial use but prohibits commercial use without obtaining a separate commercial license from me or my company.